 - archaeology news and views from around the world;

-- access to the ‘test pit’ where I trial new equipment and suppliers;
+- access to the ‘test pit’ where I trial new equipment;

 - project and training opportunities; and